DeepLabCut/DeepLabCut/deeplabcut/pose_estimation_pytorch/README.md

 We provide state-of-the-art models such as DLCRNet, HRNet, DEKR and more are coming (BUCTD is in the works ;))!

-Some object detectors are also available (and implemented in `deeplabcut.pose_estimations_pytorch.models.detectors`).
+Object detection models are also available (and implemented in `deeplabcut.pose_estimations_pytorch.models.detectors`).

-If you want to add a novel model, you need to divide it into a model backbone, neck and head.
-Often the 'neck' will be just the identity function.
+If you want to add a novel model, you'll need the following parts implemented:
+- a backbone (such as a ResNet or HRNet)
+- a head (such as a HeatmapHead)
+- a predictor (transforming model outputs into keypoint locations)
+- a target generator (creating the targets for your head outputs from your labels)

+Some models can also define a neck.
+You'll also need some loss criterions, but usually you'll be able to use existing ones.
+You can either use existing classes and only replace some elements, or rewrite everything you need for your model!

 #### Model Configuration Files